BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Problem Formulation

 where $*$ represents an arbitrary $p \times 1$ vector.
 The distributed SGD is vulnerable to such Byzantine attacks.
 Even there is only one Byzantine worker, the malicious messages can lead the average operation in \eqref{sgd} to yield zero or infinite \cite{yang2020adversary}.

-To address the issue, many robust aggregation rules have been proposed, such as geometric median, coordinate-wise median, coordinate-wise trimmed mean, Krum, and Bulyan, to replace the mean aggregation rule in \eqref{sgd} \cite{chen2017distributed,yin2018byzantine,blanchard2017machine,guerraoui2018hidden}.
-Here we focus on the geometric median rule.
+To address the issue, many robust aggregation rules have been proposed, such as geometric median, coordinate-wise median, coordinate-wise trimmed mean, Krum, and Bulyan, to replace the mean aggregation rule in \eqref{sgd} \cite{guerraoui2018hidden,chen2017distributed,yin2018byzantine,blanchard2017machine}.
+In this paper, we focus on geometric median, but the idea can be also extended to other robust aggregation rules.
 After receiving the messages from all the workers, the master node calculates the geometric median as

 Then, the update of model parameter has the form of